makmour/wordpress-security-htaccess/README.md

 Curators
 ========
-Brough to you by the Support Team at [FixMyWP](https://fixmywp.com)
+Brought to you by the Support Team at [FixMyWP](https://fixmywp.com)